-Which snowbirds need to think about cross border tax filing issues and why:
+Which snowbirds need to think about cross-border tax filing issues and why:

 Canadians who own U.S. real estate

-Canadians who own U.S. real estate, that is for personal use only, do not have an annual filing requirement related to the property.
+Canadians who own U.S. real estate, which is for personal use only, do not have an annual filing requirement related to the property.
 They will, however, have to file a tax return in the year that they sell the property to report the gain and pay tax to the IRS.

 The individual would need to obtain a US Individual Tax Identification Number (aka “ITIN”) in order to file the return with the IRS.

 Canadians who earn rental income from U.S. real estate